Enter The SmokeLong Award for Flash Fiction

-MerryGoRound cr Judy DarleyUntil Tuesday 15th November 2022, the SmokeLong editors invite you enter The SmokeLong Quarterly Award for Flash Fiction (The Smokey).
-Submit your most powerful compressed stories for this “biennial competition that celebrates and compensates excellence in flash.”
+MerryGoRound cr Judy DarleyUntil Tuesday 10th November 2023, the SmokeLong editors invite you enter the SmokeLong Grand Micro Competition (The Mikey), a biennial competition that celebrates and compensates the best micro fiction and nonfiction online.

 Prizes:

-The grand prize winner of The Smokey is automatically nominated for The Best Small Fictions, The Pushcart, Best of the Net, and any other prize the editors of SmokeLong deem appropriate.
+The grand prize winner of The Mikey is automatically nominated for The Best Small Fictions and other prizes.
 There are also some substantial cash prizes.

-All finalists and placers will be published in the special competition issue of SmokeLong in December 2022.
+All finalists and placers will be published in the winter ’23 issue of SmokeLong Quarterly.

 Entry Fees